gotchoices/appeus/STATUS.md

 Notes:
 - Keep all design artifacts under `design/`.
 Agents generate code into `src/` only when requested.
-- Navigation behaves like other specs: human writes `design/specs/navigation.md`; the agent may also produce/refresh a consolidated navigation view under `design/generated/navigation.md` derived from stories.
-Codegen merges both (human takes precedence) to emit `src/navigation/*`.
+- Navigation behaves like other specs: human writes `design/specs/navigation.md`; the agent may also produce/refresh a consolidated navigation view under `design/generated/navigation.md`.
+Codegen merges both (human precedence) to emit `src/navigation/*`.
+- API behaves like other specs: human writes `design/specs/api/*.md`; the agent may produce `design/generated/api/*.md`.
+Mock data keys/shapes should align with these docs.
 - `AGENTS.md` symlinks point to `appeus/agent-rules/*` to keep guidance centralized.

 ## Tooling Choices